banner-image

 The unicist functionalist technologies are specific applications of the functionalist approach to science based on the Unicist Theory, which addresses the unified field, functionalist principles, and unicist binary actions for developing solutions in adaptive systems or environments.

-Over four decades, TURI has conducted applied research across multiple fields, including biology, physics, economics, education, management, artificial intelligence, and social behavior, to define the functionalist principles that govern each domain.
+Over five decades, TURI has conducted applied research across multiple fields, including biology, physics, economics, education, management, artificial intelligence, and social behavior, to define the functionalist principles that govern each domain and develop technologies to manage them.

 Some of its major contributions include: